Illawarra Junction

-The Illawarra Junction is a major railway junction located near the Eveleigh Railway Workshops, in the inner western suburbs of Sydney, New South Wales, Australia.
+The Illawarra Junction is a major railway junction located near the Eveleigh Railway Workshops, in Eveleigh, in the inner western suburbs of Sydney, New South Wales, Australia.
 This complex junction joins a number of different lines and yards.
 There are two pairs of tracks (named Illawarra Main and Illawarra Local) from the Illawarra railway line from the south and three pairs of tracks (named Local, Suburban and Main) from the Main Suburban railway line from the west.

+It is likely that the junction opened on 15 October 1884, when the line to Hurstville was opened.
+The line was duplicated in 1895, and quadruplicated in 1912, through St Peters and Erskineville stations.
+The quadruplication involved the relocation of the junction and the construction of a new signal box positioned above the tracks towards Macdonaldtown station, that was opened in 1916.
+In 1927, the junction was expanded to accommodate the current ten-track configuration.
+The signal box was closed in 1979, was replaced by the Sydney signal box, and the former signal box subsequently removed.

 Arrangement

 Illawarra Line

 The first set of junctions is in the south-west corner, just north of Erskineville station, where trains coming from the Illawarra line can dive into the Eastern Suburbs line.
-Further north is the Illawara Dive, where trains from the Illawarra Main can crossover to the Main without obstructing any of the other tracks.
-This dive is mostly used by weekday off-peak South Coast Line trains terminating at Sydney Terminal (Central platforms 1–12), services on the Southern Highlands Line or NSW TrainLink Southern regional services.
+Further north is the Illawarra Dive, where trains from the Illawarra line can crossover to the Main without obstructing any of the other tracks.
+This dive is mostly used by South Coast Line trains terminating at Sydney Terminal, services on the Southern Highlands Line and NSW TrainLink Southern regional services.
 East of Redfern station there are no further crossovers with the lines continuing toward the flying junctions at Central.
 On either side of the Illawarra Main, there are connections (with no track) to the disused platforms 13–14 at Redfern.

 Main Suburban Line

 In the north-west corner, just north of Macdonaldtown station, there are a number of crossovers allowing trains to switch between the Local, Suburban and Main lines.
 These crossovers are seldom used.
-Just past the end of the entry/exit track for Macdonaldtown Yard are two crossovers between the Local and Illawarra Local tracks, allowing trains from the Illawarra Local to access Sydney Terminal.
+Just past the end of the entry/exit track for Macdonaldtown Carriage Sheds are two crossovers between the Local and Illawarra Local tracks, allowing trains from the Illawarra Local to access Sydney Terminal.
 There is also a tunnel from the Eveleigh Railway Workshops connecting to the Up Main just beyond Redfern station.
 East of Redfern station is where the Main Suburban line ends.
 There are a complex set of flat junctions allowing trains on all three pairs of tracks to enter Sydney Terminal.
 The local and suburban tracks also continue on the City Circle and North Shore line respectively.